TheFourGreatErrors/alpha-rptr/README.md

 ## How to add a custom strategy

-You can add a strategy by creating a new class in `src / strategy.py`.
+You can add a strategy by creating a new file in `src / strategies` and name your strategy class exactly the same as your file(case sensitive).
+Don't forget to import needed files like indicators etc.- copy from other sample strategies.
 Follow this example, which hopefully explains a lot of questions.

 ```python